 of the Curia of the Coptic Catholic Patriarchate of Alexandria.
 ‘Due to societal taboos, they are often neglected and live in complete isolation’, he added.
 Bishop Bakhoum oversees the running of the development office of the Patriarchate, which promotes pastoral and social projects of the Coptic Catholic Church in Egypt serving the poor and marginalised.

-Oeuvre d’Orient has funded the establishment of ‘Our Lady of Peace House’, a centre which offers a number of services, including day care for people with special needs.
+‘Our Lady of Peace House’ is a centre which offers a day care for people with special needs.
 The first floor of Our Lady of Peace House includes a day school for its residents, as well as for students with special needs from the wider community who still live at home with their parents.
 The classrooms are designed for their special needs.

 There is a sensory integration room and a speech therapy room where students can develop cognitive and motor skills.
 The older students attend an hour-long class in the morning and then spend the rest of the day (until 2 p.m.) participating in one of four workshops: hand-looming, candle-making, crocheting and sewing.

 ‘Our primary goal is not to produce items for sale, but to teach our students, develop their skills and help them feel valued’, explains Engy, the supervisor.